Tech worker charged with murder in death of college student

 SALT LAKE CITY (AP) - A tech worker was charged Wednesday with murder and kidnapping in the death of a Utah college student whose body was found in a wooded area with her arms bound behind her.

-Prosecutors said Ayoola A. Ajayi, 31, was the last person Mackenzie Lueck communicated with on June 17 before she disappeared.
+Prosecutors said Ayoola A. Ajayi, 31, was the last person Mackenzie Lueck communicated with before she disappeared on June 17.

-District Attorney Sim Gill also said Lueck’s cause of death was blunt force trauma to the head, and her body was found with her arms bound behind her.
+She died of blunt force trauma to the head, and her body was found with her arms bound with zip ties and ropes, District Attorney Sim Gill said while announcing the charges.

-He did not discuss a motive or possible connection between Lueck and Ajayi.
+He declined to discuss a motive or the nature of the connection between Lueck and Ajayi.

 Gill became emotional as he described the Lueck family’s reaction to the charges.

 “They asked me to express on their behalf the generosity of so many strangers and friends,” he said.
+“They are genuinely appreciative and moved by the outpouring of love and compassion.”

-Lueck disappeared shortly after she returned from a trip to her California hometown for the funeral of her grandmother and took a Lyft from the airport to a park, where she met someone.
+Lueck disappeared shortly after she returned from a trip to her California hometown for the funeral of her grandmother and took a Lyft from the airport to a park.

-Cellphone data put Ajayi in the park at the same time, authorities say.
+She met Ajayi there, apparently willingly, but a short time later her phone was turned off “and never powered back on,” Gill said.

-Police have said they later found charred tissue in the backyard of Ajayi’s home in Salt Lake City and her body in a canyon 85 miles (138 kilometers) away near the University, of Utah, where she was a student.
+Police later found the charred phone in the backyard of Ajayi’s home in Salt Lake City, along with a bone, muscle tissue and part of Lueck’s scalp, Gill said.

+A neighbor reported a fire and a “horrible smell” coming from the yard on the day Lueck disappeared, Gill said.

+Her body was later discovered in a shallow grave in Logan Canyon, 85 miles (138 kilometers) from Salt Lake City.
+The site is near Utah State University, where Ajayi had attended classes.
+Phone data puts him at the canyon a week after Lueck disappeared, Gill said.

-Ajayi was arrested June 28 after a search for Lueck that lasted nearly two weeks.
-He was charged with one count each of aggravated murder, aggravated kidnapping, obstruction of justice and desecration of a human body.
+Ajayi was arrested June 28 during the wide-ranging search for the 23-year-old University of Utah student that lasted nearly two weeks.
+Prosecutors did not strike a deal with Ajayi to find her, Gill said.

+Ajayi was charged with one count each of aggravated murder, aggravated kidnapping, obstruction of justice and desecration of a human body.
+A court appearance was set for Monday.

+An attorney listed for Ajayi did not immediately return a message seeking comment.

+The charges make Ajayi eligible for the death penalty, but Gill did not say whether prosecutors would pursue it.

 Lueck has been remembered as a bubbly, nurturing person.
 She was a member of a sorority and a part-time senior at the university studying kinesiology and pre-nursing.